Want to grow weed at home?

 You’ve got your first smokeable crop of marijuana.

-In writing this step by step guide to growing weed indoors we wanted to help out newbie growers, many of whom can get confused by or bogged down in lengthy and overly-technical books.
+In writing this beginners’ step by step guide to growing weed indoors we wanted to help out newbie growers, many of whom can get confused by or bogged down in lengthy and overly-technical books when starting out.

 That’s not to say the information in those books is wrong, by any means—in fact, we gathered plenty of information for this article from those books.